Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Section 15

 Each argument independently supports denial.
-The comparative evidence — across six states, from CSWR's own engineer, from Mississippi regulators — makes the case that failure is not just possible but predictable.
+The comparative evidence — across six states, from CSWR's own engineer[11], from Mississippi regulators[12], from Limestone's history of spills and issues[1][2] — makes the case that additional protections are needed.

-36 months perfect compliance — zero violations, zero SSOs, full monitoring, independent third-party verification before construction begins.
+24-36 months perfect compliance — zero violations, zero SSOs, full monitoring, independent third-party verification.

 Binding zero net increase with automatic suspension — total loading cannot exceed current levels; automatic permit suspension if exceeded.